GENERAL DEFINITIONS AND RULEMAKING

 (G) Medical institution.

-(a) For all programs except the OHP and SNAP programs, any month following the initial month of eligibility, if there is no break in the program benefit of one or more calendar months.
+(a) For all programs except the SNAP program, any month following the initial month (see section (35) of this rule) of eligibility, if there is no break in the program benefit of one or more calendar months.

-(b) For the OHP and SNAP programs, any month in the certification period following the initial month of eligibility.
+(b) For the SNAP program, any month in the certification period (see section (14) of this rule) following the initial month of eligibility.

 (a) If the mother lives with a male and either she or the male claims that he is the father of the child or unborn, and no one else claims to be the father, he is treated as the father even if paternity has not been legally established.